arBalasquide/floyd-dithering/README.md

 # floyd-dithering

-Simple C++ program to reduce colors of an image and applying Floyd-Steinbegr Dithering algorithm.
+Simple C++ program to reduce colors of an image and applying Floyd-Steinberg Dithering algorithm.

 ## Build